Most Effective Products

 Once your building and garage's entry points have been addressed, start control by setting up snap traps.
 We recommend using the Easy Set Rat Snap Traps for rat infestations and the Solutions Easy Set Mouse Trap for mice infestations.
 The Easy Set Snap Traps offers a more reliable and sanitary way to eliminate rodents.
 The design makes it safer to set, reduces the chances of snapping a finger, and allows you to release a rodent from the trap without touching it.

-Check the trap placements at least once a day to remove deceased pests and to replace the bait.
+Check the trap placements at least once a day to remove deceased pests and replace the bait.
 Fresh bait is more likely to be visited by rodents since it emits a stronger aroma.
 It may take some time for rodents to become adjusted to new objects in their environment.
-However, if they have not visited the snap traps within 3 days then consider relocating to them to other areas in your garage or replacing the bait.
+However, if they have not visited the snap traps within 3 days, then consider relocating them to other areas in your garage or replacing the bait.

-Lay Out Bait Stations Outside of Garage
+Lay Out Bait Stations Outside of the Garage

 Bait Station Against Wall